Rat Trap Bond

 - As per the investigation or analysis, 350 bricks per CFM in the old method, while in this rat trap bond method, it needed only 250 blocks; moreover, mortar consumption also reduced, so it impacts the building budgets instantly.

-- This method is less well-known due to people familiarized with the conventional way of brickwork.
+This method is less well-known due to people being familiarized with the conventional way of brickwork.
 At current, these types of masonry construction are unique in several areas.

 FAQs: Rat Trap Bond